Azure/arc_jumpstart_drops/sample_app/lorawan_aio/_index.md

 make install-dep
 ```

-Note: If you get error about package slices not in GOROOT, please ignore and move to next step.
+Note: If you get an error about package slices not being in GOROOT, please ignore it and move to the next step.
 Now you can launch the build of the simulator:

 ```bash